Dr. Elizabeth-Anne Stewart: Wedding Officiant Listed in The Knot's HALL OF FAME

 This option is for very small weddings only.
-If you have booked me as your Officiant and would like professional portraits before or after your ceremony, or candids during your reception, I'm available! $200 per hour for the first hour and $100 per hour after that; minimum of 1.5 hours.
-Package includes all images, high res, color-corrected and cropped as needed, delivered on a flash drive or DVD within a month of your wedding.
-Private online proofing and professional print ordering available.
+If you have booked me as your Officiant and would like professional portraits before or after your ceremony, I'm available! $350 per hour for the first hour and $200 per hour after that.
+Minimum of one hour.
+Package includes all images, high res, color-corrected and cropped as needed; private online gallery with full download capabilities.
 Oh, and I also offer engagement photography; rates depend upon the number of locations involved and their distance from downtown Chicago.
 Please ask for a quote!

 Visit https://www.artfulphotographer.com to see the quality of my work!